Te Ūpokorehe

-Te Ūpokorehe is a Māori tribal group located in the eastern Bay of Plenty region of New Zealand.
+Te Ūpokorehe is a Māori iwi (tribal group) located in the eastern Bay of Plenty region of New Zealand.
 There is currently a dispute over whether it is a hapū (sub-tribe) of Whakatōhea or an iwi (tribe) in its own right.

-The rohe (tribal area) of Te Ūpokorehe extends form Maraetotara (Ohope) in the west to the middle of Waioeka River (Ōpōtiki) in the east, within the boundaries of Ōpōtiki District and Whakatāne District.
+The rohe (tribal area) of Te Ūpokorehe extends form Maraetotara (Ōhope) in the west to the middle of Waioeka River (Ōpōtiki) in the east, within the boundaries of Ōpōtiki District and Whakatāne District.

 History

-Te Ūpokorehe was included as a hapū within Whakatōhea when the Whakatōhea Maori Trust Board was established in 1952.
+Te Ūpokorehe was included as a hapū within Whakatōhea when the Whakatōhea Māori Trust Board was established in 1952.
 Hapū members were considered part of Whakatōhea, an iwi tracing its heritage back to ancestors arriving on the waka (migration canoes) Te Arautauta, Nukutere and Mātaatua.

 A schism emerged over time between members of the tribe who considered themselves part of Whakatōhea and those who did not.
 As of July 2022, more than 700 people have signed a petition seeking to remove Te Ūpokorehe from the Whakatōhea Treaty of Waitangi settlement, including whānau at Roimata Marae, claiming it would leave the tribe worse off.
-However, more than 1700 Ūpokorehe people remained registered with Te Whakatōhea Maori Trust Board.
+However, more than 1700 Ūpokorehe people remained registered with Te Whakatōhea Māori Trust Board.
 Some told media they disagreed with the petition and wanted to remain part of the Whakatōhea settlement.